Ilam District: Development and culture

 Ilam is today one of the developing places in Nepal, even though the Western parts are still struggling with the basic facilities (road networks, drinking water, health, etc.).
 The migration rate is very low, compared to other districts, due to the adoption of farming by individual families.
-Ilam Tea, a very famous leaf tea, is one of the finest quality teas in the world and is exported to many parts of Europe, Australia and the USA.
-The main source of income in this district is commercial agriculture (especially cash crops) like tea, cardamom, ginger, potato, broom grass (Thysanolaena latifolia) production on a large scale and dairy and dairy related products like milk (Olan), cheese, Chhurpi (Traditional hard cheese) and lollipops (local sweets).
+Ilam Tea, a very famous leaf tea, is one of the finest quality teas in the world and is exported to Europe, Australia and the USA.
+The main source of income in this district is commercial agriculture, especially cash crops like tea, cardamom, ginger, potato, broom grass (Thysanolaena latifolia) production on a large scale and dairy and dairy related products like milk (Olan), cheese, Chhurpi (Traditional hard cheese) and lollipops (local sweets).

 Ilam is also considered to be an educational hub, where students from Ilam, Panchthar, Taplejung and Jhapa are plentiful.
 There are several institutions that offer secondary, higher secondary and university level programs.
 For a decade, there has been growing number of technical and vocational programs at secondary and university levels.
 Mahendra Ratna Multiple Campus, the oldest institution in Ilam, is one of the constituent campuses of Tribhuvan University.
 The first autonomous campus of Nepal, it is well known for its programs such as Agricultural Science, Education, Humanities and Commerce.
 The campus launched a Bachelor of Science program in Horticulture in 2012 (B.S.
 2069), which has attracted students from all over the Nepal.

 Ilam is well known for its religious importance too.
 The Devi temples have a great importance attached to them and many people come here just for pilgrimage.
 The major attraction of Ilam is the nine-cornered Mai Pokhari lake.
 Also known as the Abode of the Goddess, many tourists as well as Nepalese people come to visit this place.
 This place is also one of the most famous places for flora and fauna, which attracts biologists.
 Similarly, Gajurmukhi is also a religious spot for pilgrimages from Nepal and India.
 The Mai river and its four tributaries also emerge in the Ilam district.
-Sano Pathivara is another place that is famous for pilgramage.
+Sano Pathivara is another place that is famous for pilgrimage.
 The famous Mane Bhanjyang (Mane pass) connects Ilam with the Darjeeling district of West Bengal, India.
+You must visit Fikkal and Kanyam.

 Ilam was in the news a great deal during the Maoist insurgency, as it was from there that Maoists launched frequent, massive attacks.

-Tourists going to Ilam can expect to pay around 7000 rupees a week for accommodation and food.
-People can get easy options for hotel and restaurant facilities of various levels.